Leam Richardson: Wigan Athletic

 On 31 May 2017, Richardson once again followed Cook to Wigan Athletic, once again acting as his assistant manager.
 He and Cook oversaw Wigan's promotion to the Championship in their first season in charge, and kept them there for two seasons.

-Following a takeover in mid-2020, Wigan collapsed into administration and were relegated after being punished with a –12 point deduction.
+Following a takeover in mid-2020, Wigan collapsed into administration and were relegated after being punished with a 12 point deduction.
 Cook resigned as manager on 4 August 2020 and Richardson was appointed to take charge of training duties until further notice.
 John Sheridan was appointed as the club's new permanent manager, but he left after just 15 games to join Swindon Town, and Richardson was named caretaker manager.
 Following Wigan's takeover in March 2021, the new owners stated that Richardson would continue in his caretaker manager role until the end of the season.

 Despite this, Richardson was appointed as the permanent manager of the club on 21 April 2021 with three games still remaining.
 Richardson confirmed that Cook, who had recently been appointed manager of Ipswich Town, had asked him to join him in Suffolk as his assistant again, but he declined so he could remain at Wigan.
 He insisted however that there was no ill-will on either side and that they remain on good terms.
 He was able to keep Wigan up, avoiding relegation to League Two.

 In November 2021 Wigan striker Charlie Wyke collapsed during training after suffering a cardiac arrest.
 Following his discharge from hospital Wyke praised Richardson's swift initiation of CPR saying: "...my life has been saved by the actions of the gaffer [Leam Richardson] and the club doctor Jonathan Tobin..."

 On 24 April 2022, Richardson was named the 2021–22 EFL League One Manager of the Season at the league's annual award ceremony.
 Later that month Richardson led Wigan to promotion into the Championship as they finished the season as League One champions.

 On 10 November 2022, Richardson was sacked as Wigan manager after a run of six losses in seven matches that saw the club fall into the Championship relegation zone.
 The sacking came just sixteen days after Richardson had signed a new three-year contract with the club.

+Rotherham United

+On 11 December 2023, Richardson was appointed head coach of Championship bottom club Rotherham United on a three-and-a-half-year deal.
+On 17 April 2024, two weeks after relegation was confirmed, Richardson was sacked having won just two of his 24 matches in charge.

+Reading

+On 28 October 2025, Richardson was appointed head coach of League One club Reading on a contract until the summer of 2027.